agitter/adaptyvbio-egfr/README.md

 One of them, `gitter-yolo1`, ranked 21 by iPAE and was selected for testing.
 It had low expression and did not bind EGFR in experimental testing.

-The `llama-egfr-inhibitor-chat.*` files are transcripts from the five Llama 3.1-405B designs.
+The `round1/llama-egfr-inhibitor-chat.*` files are transcripts from the five Llama 3.1-405B designs.

 ## Round 1 second submission
 I made a post-round 1 submission to Adaptyv for additional experimental screening that included 11 sequences (`round1-second-submission.fasta`):